justicedemocrats/new-site/src/pages/modules/field-and-outreach.md

 reference: F2M2
 templateKey: ignore-fragment
 preface: >-
-  ## Tell us how you going to win voters
+  ## Tell us how you are going to win voters

   Justice Democrats win their elections with hard work and dedication, knocking